zyx-db/db/README.md

 - accepting connections
 - parsing requests (using a subset of sql for simplicity's sake)
 - query execution (likely no optimization)

+## TODO

+currently the LruK has some issues at initialization

+it has no "pages" so i can't just pop from the heap to find a victim. currently the way i have that data structure set up, i can't just add dummy pages

+this is because the LRU cache is tightly coupled with the Pool's pages. it should not need to know what pages are cached, it should just track the different frames!!!!
+I need to fix this!!!!